septadev/GTFS/README.md

 * FOX_807_V5_M
 * FOX_805_V5_M

-The differences between the overlapping trip in the same block appear to be around a minute.
+The differences between the overlapping stop in the same block appear to be around a minute.